ravi-prakash1907/The-Spark-Foundation-Tasks/README.md

 > To access the python notebook, visit [here](./Task1/task1.ipynb).

 * [**Task 2**](./Task2/)
-> It is a basic level implementation of an **usupervised machine learning** model using KMeans Clustering.
+> It is a basic level implementation of an **unsupervised machine learning** model using KMeans Clustering.
 > Here the objective is to predict the optimal clusters for _Iris_ dataset.
 > To access the python notebook, visit [here](Task2/task2.ipynb).